keithalewis/math/um.md

 and $D_{τ_0} > 0$ we have $A_{τ_0} \le 0$.
 This proves the "easy" direction of the FTAP.

-There is no need to prove the "hard" direction since we have a large supply of arbitrage free models -- all models of the form
+There is no need to prove the "hard" direction since we have a large supply of arbitrage free models.
+All models of the form
 $X_t D_t = M_t - \sum_{s \le t}{C_s D_s}$ where
 $M_t:\AA_t \rightarrow \RR^{I}$ is a martingale and
 $D_t:\AA_t \rightarrow (0,\infty)$ are arbitrage free.